Classic Baba Ganoush recipe: a creamy and smoky eggplant dip!

 The choice is yours, but please know that the olive oil is NOT optional.

 The best way to get lots of smoky flavor from the eggplant is to char it over an open flame.
-If you have gas burners in your house, feel free to char the holy hell out of those suckers.
+If you have gas burners in your house, feel free to char the eggplant.

 In order to accommodate all of you lovely people who might want to make this recipe, I’ve provided instructions for how to make this by roasting the eggplant in the oven.